d3mondev/puredns/README.md

 You can use a custom list of resolvers with puredns.
 Simply pass the `-r` argument to the script.

-You can also specify a list of custom trusted resolvers with the `-tr` argument.
+You can also specify a list of custom trusted resolvers with the `-rt` argument.

-`puredns resolve domains.txt -r resolvers.txt -tr trusted.txt`
+`puredns resolve domains.txt -r resolvers.txt -rt trusted.txt`

 ## Resources